comikem/mulesoft-sfdc-bulk-api-create-example/README.md

 ### Prerequisites
 - Anypoint Studio with an Enterprise Runtime
-- Maven Studio integration configured
+- Maven Studio integration configured with access to the MuleSoft EE Repositories
   -  *Alternatively: disable Maven support, remove all dependencies from the build path, and add the following:*
     -  SFDC 8.0+ Connector
     -  Anypoint Runtime 3.8.0+